fcdoc/doc/en/flashduty/mixin/single_sign_on/openldap.md

 > In **the user path** (for example, cn = falsh duty ) under ou = people in the picture above -> `Add new attribute` -> Select `Email` to add Email attributes to the user.
 If it already exists, please ignore it.

 ## FlashDuty Integration
-With the above OpenLDAP configuration, the FlashDuty integration details are as shown in the figure below:
+Based on the above OpenLDAP configuration, the FlashDuty integration information is shown in the figure below:
 ![](https://fcdoc.github.io/img/zh/flashduty/mixin/single_sign_on/openldap/2.avif)

 > [!NOTE]
-> For the meaning and description of the aforementioned fields, please refer to [Configuring Single Sign-On](/feature/single_sign_on)
+> For the meaning and description of the above fields, please refer to [Configuring Single Sign-On](/feature/single_sign_on)